 With one of its main entrances through Avenida Sidónio Pais, linking the northern part of the city to Tap Seac Square, Guia Hill is one of Macau’s most complete spots when it comes to the range of activities and things to visit there.
 From UNESCO World Heritage sites to a beautiful lake, a panoramic view of the city across the skies, or a haven for walkers and runners, Guia Hill is one of the coolest places to visit in town.
+Also, don’t miss the (rare) chance to visit the inside of the lighthouse, which only opens to public some days a year during summer time.
 Bookmark this article, head over to Guia Hill for an adventure, and check out the sights while breathing in all that fresh air!

 Relaxation in an Urban Center

 Guia Hill is comprised of lots of green areas and different species of plants and trees, trekking paths, seating areas, a lighthouse and a church set inside an ancient fortress, and more.
 The hill’s main entrance is through Flora Garden, set in a lower area.

 The Guia Hill Municipal Park was inaugurated in 1865.
 The writer of a dissertation regarding Macau gardens, Joana Santiago Pinto Brum, attributes the existence and green aspect of this place to the efforts of two figures: the 86th Portuguese governor, Tomás de Sousa Rosa, and engineer Tancredo do Casal Ribeiro.